ivalab/BioLoco/content/research/rectilinear.md

 How to successfully plan and execute trajectories for snake robots still requires investigation.
-Besides working out the dynamics, it is important to also work out the body - environment interactions.  for example, if the snake should not touch or hit any obstacles, then incorporating that into the planning is interesting because the Snakey is an articulated robot.
+Besides working out the dynamics, it is important to also work out the body - environment interactions.
+For example, if the robotic snake should not touch or hit any obstacles, then incorporating that into the planning is interesting because Snakey is an articulated robot.
 Its shape can change based on the motor commands.
 First we modeled snakey as points, then as a set of three smaller boxes, and finally as a bending tube (in 2D and 3D).
-This progression got tougher and tougher to model, which meant that we had to create new means to create the trajectories.
+This progression got tougher and tougher to model and incorporate mathematically, which meant that we had to create new approaches to synthesize the trajectories.
 Our latest version of cotnrolling Snakey during rectilinear locomotion using the tube model is below.

 {{<youtube ewzWINxfBKc>}}